 - PGI’s sophisticated profiling and performance evaluation tools were vital to the success of the effort.

-PGI Accelerator Compilers with OpenACC
+NVIDIA HPC SDK: Compilers with OpenACC

 OpenACC enables developers to implement GPU parallelism by adding compiler directives to their source code, often eliminating the need for rewriting or restructuring.
 For example, the following Fortran compiler directive identifies a loop which the compiler should parallelize: